andraugust/andraugust.github.io/thermo.md

 $$

-If the atoms switch places, another, distinct, microstate is
+If the atoms switch places they'll have another, distinct, microstate such as

 $$